Have you been so excited seeing someone play drums that you thought in your heart, “man, I wish I could do that too?”

 - The snare drum.
 This is located on the side of the drummer that is non-dominant.
 As such, it is played by the non-dominant stick.
 It is a tight, bright drum featuring rattling metal beads under the head.
 You can tell its hit from its “click” sound and a resonating shuffle in the beads.

 - Toms.
 There are different types of tom-tom drums.
 But you will mostly find floor tom, mid-tom, and high-tom with many drum kits.
 A basic package may come with the floor tom only.
 Toms are turned in different ways to produce deeper noises as fills.

 Get the Best Cymbals for Drums

 There are different kinds of cymbals, just like drums.
-They come in varying shapes, sizes, shapes, types, and prices.
-A cymbal is the round metal object that creates resonance when hit.
+They come at varying shapes, sizes, shapes, types, and prices.
+A cymbal is a round metal object that creates resonance when hit.
 There are four main types of cymbals:

 - The hit-hat.
 They are mounted on the foot.
 The left foot pedal controls it.
 They come together when the pedal is pressed.